kalaksi/docker-ossec-log-server/README.md

 ### TODO
 - Get around ```ossec-contol``` and run the necessary processes directly.
 Helps running things as non-root and for detecting crashes.
 - Test and document ways to add custom configuration.

-### Design Goals
-- Never run as root unless necessary.
-- Use only official base images.
-- Provide an example ```docker-compose.yml``` that also shows what CAPabilities can be dropped.
-- Offer versioned tags for stability.
-- Simple and minimal: try to keep everything in the Dockerfile if reasonable.
-- Don't restrict configuration possibilities: provide a way to use native config files for the containerized application.
-- Handle signals properly.

 ### Contributing
 See the repository on <https://github.com/kalaksi/docker-ossec-log-server>.